cplusplus/parallelism-ts/README.md

                      NVIDIA Corporation
                      jhoberock@nvidia.com

-# Parallelism TS Editor's Report, post-Rapperswil
+# Parallelism TS Editor's Report, post-Urbana

 N4104 is the latest Parallelism TS Working Draft.
-It contains changes to the Parallelism TS as directed by the committee at the Rapperswil meeting.
+It contains changes to the Parallelism TS as directed by the committee at the Urbana meeting.

-N4104 updates the two previous drafts, N4071 (published during the Rapperswil meeting) and N3989 (published in the pre-Rappersil mailing).
+N4310 updates the previous draft, N4104, published in the post-Rapperswil mailing.

-Like N3960, N4106 is presented as a revision to N3960 since it incorporates the following technical changes created during the Rapperswil meeting.

-N4105 is document N4104 reformatted as a PDTS ballot document.
+N4312 is document N$310 reformatted as a DTS ballot document.

 ## Technical Changes

-* N4070 - Improving the specification of the vector execution policy in Parallelism TS
-    * Clarify which standard library functions are unsafe to call during `parallel_vector_execution_policy` algorithm execution

-* N4063 - On Parallel Invocations of Functions in Parallelism TS
-    * Define *element access function*
-    * Define parallel algorithm semantics in terms of invocations of *element access functions*
-    * Prohibit `BinaryPredicate`, `Compare`, and `BinaryOperation` from modifying their arguments during parallel algorithm execution

-* N4060 - Changes to `vector_execution_policy`
-    * Rename `vector_execution_policy` to `parallel_vector_execution_policy`
-    * Rename `vec` to `par_vec`
+* N4275: Parallelism PDTS Comment Reponses

+  * CH1: Resurrect explicit permission for implementation-defined execution policies

+    Resolution: implemented as a non-normative note in S 2.3 p2.

+  * DE1 & US4: Consider N4167 (`transform_reduce`)

+    Resolution: N4311 adds the algorithms `transform_reduce`, `transform_exclusive_scan`, and `transform_inclusive_scan`.

+  * US1: Execution policy definition

+    Resolution: S 2.1 p1 refines the defintion of "execution policy".

+  * US3: Elemental access functions can interrupt user code:

+    Resolution: S 4.1.2 p3 refines the specification of which threads a parallel algorithm invocation may use.

 ## Editorial Changes

-Various
+Various typographical errors eliminated.

 ## Acknowledgements

 * Hans Boehm
-* Beman Dawes
-* Pablo Halpern
-* Artur Laksberg
-* Daniel Krügler
-* Alisdair Meredith
-* Clark Nelson
-* Herb Sutter
+* Agustín Bergé
-* Jeffrey Yasskin
+* Hartmut Kaiser